-2.3 User Stage
+2.3.
+User Stage

 User Stage designates the 'normal' operating mode of the card.
 The User Stage is effective from the moment of termination of the Personalization Stage until the so-called Issuer Code has been submitted to the card.
-A submission of the Issuer Code changes the operation mode to the socalled Issuer Mode.
+A submission of the Issuer Code changes the operation mode to the so-called Issuer Mode.
 This privileged mode allows access to certain memory areas, which are otherwise not accessible.

-3 EEPROM MEMORY MANAGEMENT
+3.0.
+EEPROM MEMORY MANAGEMENT

-The 8 k Bytes EEPROM memory area provided by the card chip is basically segregated in Internal Data Memory and User Data Memory:
+The 24/64K Bytes EEPROM memory area provided by the card chip is fully usable for User Data Memory.
+There is an additional EEPROM area that stores Internal Data Memory.

-- The Internal Data Memory is used for the storage of configuration data and it is used by the card operating system to manage certain functions. - The User Data Memory stores the data manipulated in the normal use of the card under control of the application.
+- The Internal Data Memory is used for the storage of configuration data and it is used by the card operating system to manage card functionalities. - The User Data Memory stores the data of the card under the control of the application.

-3.1 Data Files
+3.1.
+Data Files